awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

    git push
    ```

-1. The files you downloaded and added to your local repo have now been added to the `master` branch in your CodeCommit `MyDemoRepo` repository and are ready to be included in a pipeline\.
+1. The files you downloaded and added to your local repo have now been added to the `main` branch in your CodeCommit `MyDemoRepo` repository and are ready to be included in a pipeline\.

 ## Step 3: Create an EC2 Linux instance and install the CodeDeploy agent<a name="codecommit-create-deployment"></a>